devanshugarg1994/GAME_RPG/README.md

 interaction with the world.<br /><br />

 [HitBoxComponent](../../tree/99bbc4eacf66fe957a1826c4d36da59a4147cb59)<br />
 Hitbox is another compoenet added to entity which will be used when this entity is intreacted with other entity in the scene<br /><br />

 [Priority Animation ](../../tree/429019d652b72443c5125912dff154819146ee18)<br />
 When multiple animation attach to player then if player state change then running animation was getting stop and remain with a frame for some time and next animation start <br />
 We have fixed both issue.
 Firstly now animation get change as soon as we change player state..
-Secondly In CAse if we want to change animtion if the current animation is run completely then we ca use `priority` paramter in play function of `animationComponent` <br/><br/>
+Secondly In Case if we want to change animtion if the current animation is run completely then we ca use `priority` paramter in play function of `animationComponent` <br /><br />

 [Pause Menu](../../tree/9fb25b4d67fe9f01cd54496b38175464b4e95a4b)<br />
-We have added the functionality of pause while we are in `GameState` i.e.. when we are playing the game.
+We have added the functionality of pause while we are in `GameState` i.e.. when we are playing the game.<br/><br/>
 [DropDownList GUI](../../tree/30e229ec51d19a584682740a72b05c9c7a9e40d8)<br />
 We started to create our own GUI libray.
-We have ported `Button` class and created `DropDownList`GUI element as well which used button class to create a Drop Down List.<br/><br/>
+We have ported `Button` class and created `DropDownList`GUI element as well which used button class to create a Drop Down List.<br /><br />

 [PreCompiled Header](../../tree/ea4e7c47532ca7cafed892bcea16444097c86da9)<br />
-We added PreCompile Header in the Game.<br/><br/>
+We added PreCompile Header in the Game.<br /><br />

 [Setting State Update](../../tree/6091bbf5d4be0c0bfb65a68e652d00bcf6b0d693)<br />
 We have updated how we can cretae window from a fle and change resolution depend on the value set in `Setting Menu`.
 By default still it take value from file.
-<br/><br/>
+<br /><br />

 [StateObject created](../../tree/4a7141a6edf85d4468daa5da39ae0c4b9f7bbb4f)<br />
 We have created a private class `StateObject` in `State` class.
 There are many properties in state which used and set by differnt class which extend `State` class hence we have wrapped them into a an object so we can refer them easily.
-<br/><br/>
+<br /><br />

 [TileMap work Started](../../tree/159a4a2d678e8667f355504a2de48388f8eacd0b)<br />
 Start using `Stateobject` and create a basic `selectorShape` GUI in EditorState.
-<br/><br/>
+<br /><br />